 I am religious.
 (There, I said it, and I stand by that statement.)
 And my faith in Jesus and love for His Church are at the core of my life.
 Jesus-centered religion that is all about relationship is awesome.
 So, in that way, I am very religious and not ashamed to say so.
-However, I struggle with hyper religious people who tend to make others think that being a Christian will make a person weird.
+However, I struggle with overtly religious people who tend to make others think that being a Christian will make a person weird.

 - Weird is not the goal of our faith.